Cleaning method

 Glass cleaning can be considered for grout when the graph marks that relationship as valid.
 Surface sensitivity and finish risk still need to be checked before escalation.

-Glass cleaning may be used for fingerprints and smudges when that method-problem relationship exists in the cleaning graph.
+Glass cleaning may be used for cloudy glass when that method-problem relationship exists in the cleaning graph.
 Success depends on severity, surface compatibility, and residue control.

 Glass cleaning usually fails when the contamination type is misidentified, the surface cannot tolerate the method safely, or finish and residue control are handled poorly.